 This set of 60 digital images is ideal for discussing concepts of craniofacial growth and development and the morphology of particular syndromes.
 Featured are examples of untreated cases of microcephaly, hydrocephaly, bicoronal, lambdoidal and sagittal synostoses, hemifacial microsomia, microphthalmia, and complete and partial cleft palate, among others.
 Most cases are presented in more than one standard view.
 Radiographs of a subset of cases are also included.
 This image set is accompanied by descriptive information on individual specimens and their conditions.

 Designed to illustrate both congenital and pathological conditions of the teeth, occlusion and jaws, this set of 51 digital images is excellent for instruction in dental anthropology and anatomy laboratories.
 Subjects include the appearance of teeth in cleft palate individuals, malocclusion and dental crowding (underbite, overbite, edge to edge and other absolutely incredible forms), disturbance in tooth formation (number, crown form, root morphology, enamel hypoplasia), disturbance in tooth position (ectopic eruption, transposition, impaction, retention of deciduous dentition) and disease (periapical abscess, excessive tartar accumulation and degenerative joint changes).
 This image set is accompanied by descriptive information discussing each slide.

-Currently, the IDHCS does not provide services for online purchase and distribution of digital images.
-Therefore, digital images will be provided on disks and mailed to the user.
+Digital images will be provided electronically through Dropbox.
 Purchase prices given below cover staff time and materials costs.